detunized/password-manager-access/.original/bitwarden/README.md

 the steps again.
 So it's possible to retry.
 In case of a network or some other irrecoverable error, the process stops with an exception.

+`Ui.Close` is called after the interaction with the UI is finished.
+This is only called when the login is finished successfully and no exceptions are thrown.
+It's possible to close or hide the UI at this point while the library keeps downloading, decrypting and parsing the vault.
+It's possible to do nothing and just wait a bit for the library to return and then close the UI.

 `Example.Program.TextUi` provides a simple implementation example.

 **Secure Storage**